asyncapi/website/content/blog/using-nunjucks-with-asyncapi.md

     byline: AsyncAPI Maintainer and Dev Comm Keeper
 ---

 Specifications exist for a reason.
-Among other things, they help to bring quality, consistency and standardize a given area.
+Among other things, they help to bring quality, consistency, and standardize a given area.
 They are a great use case for templating engines.
-You can prepare a template that generates something from any document that follows a certain specification.
+You can prepare a template that generates something from any document that follows a particular specification.
 You can generate whatever you want, docs, code, and diagrams.
 The sky is the limit.

-Templating is a huge topic that is impossible to cover in a single post.
+Templating is a vast topic that is impossible to cover in a single post.
 In JavaScript alone, there is a zoo of different [templating engines](https://colorlib.com/wp/top-templating-engines-for-javascript/).
 This is why I focus here only on one engine for JavaScript, which is [Nunjucks](https://mozilla.github.io/nunjucks/).
 Why?
 Soon you'll figure that out.

 > **tl;dr**
 In case you don't want to read and prefer to jump right into code.
 Go to this CodeSandbox project, but keep in mind you'll miss the important context and explanation.